 - At least 20% of the captive professionals in the organization must hold the Associate in Captive Insurance (ACI) in good standing; and

 - At least 30% of the company’s captive professionals must be ACIs, Certificate in Captive Insurance (CCI) holders, or currently enrolled in the ACI or CCI program.

 The definition of a “captive professional” is someone who spends at least 20% of his or her time on captive insurance work and is either a licensed professional (attorney, accountant, actuary, insurance producer/agent, investment adviser/broker dealer, underwriter, etc.) or the equivalent to such a position.
 It would also apply to any person who has more than a de minimis ownership stake in the organization or is paid by the organization to serve as an officer or director of a captive.

 It does not apply to individuals whose work is purely administrative.

 A company interested in securing recognition as an ICCIE Trained Organization may apply via the application form on the ICCIE website.
 There is no fee for applying as an ICCIE Trained Organization or for receiving or maintaining such recognition.

-The granting, or rescinding, of the ICCIE Trained Organization recognition is solely at the discretion of ICCIE, and will be based upon the information provided by applying organizations and ICCIE’s records of its matriculants.
-No company may use or advertise itself as an ICCIE Trained Organization without ICCIE’s express written permission.
+The granting, or rescinding, of the ICCIE Trained Organization recognition is solely at the discretion of ICCIE, and will be based on the information provided by applying organizations and ICCIE’s records.
+No company may promote itself as an ICCIE Trained Organization without ICCIE’s express written permission.